 A states’ rights bill that would allow each state to determine its own marijuana policy without interference from the federal government was introduced June 7 in the Congress.
-The Strengthening the Tenth Amendment Through Entrusting States (STATES) Act has been sponsored by two Senators, Elizabeth Warren (D-Mass.), and two Representatives, Earl Blumenauer (D-Ore.) and David Joyce (R-Ohio).
+The Strengthening the Tenth Amendment Through Entrusting States (STATES) Act has been sponsored by two Senators, Elizabeth Warren (D-Mass.) and Corey Gardner (D-Colo.), and two Representatives, Earl Blumenauer (D-Ore.) and David Joyce (R-Ohio).
 It also protects Washington, D.C.; U.S. territories; and federally-recognized tribes.

 What the Bill Does

 • Amends the Controlled Substances Act CSA) so that—as long as states and tribes comply with a few basic protections—its provisions no longer apply to any person acting in compliance with state or tribal laws relating to the manufacture, production, possession, distribution, dispensation, administration or delivery of marijuana.

 • Amends the definition of “marihuana” under the CSA to exclude industrial hemp.

 • It does not alter CSA Section 417 (prohibition on endangering human life while manufacturing a controlled substance) and maintains the prohibition on employing persons under age 18 in marijuana operations, two federal requirements with which states, territories and tribes must continue to comply.

 • Prohibits the distribution of marijuana at transportation safety facilities such as rest areas and truck stops.